kubevault/kubevault/docs/guides/platforms/multi-cluster-vault.md

 ```

-This how we can use Vault operator in multiple Kubernetes clusters with a single Vault Server without naming conflict.
+This how we can use KubeVault operator in multiple Kubernetes clusters with a shared Vault Server without naming conflict.